 YOU can speak out and be heard by having your own "Column" - Visit the "Public Opinion" Section above.

-VOA VIEW: Times are changing.
+VOA VIEW: stupidity!

 WE ACKNOWLEDGE AND THANK ALL OUR SOURCES FOR THEIR CONTRIBUTIONS IN MAKING US AMERICA'S NUMBER ONE NEWS INFORMATION PORTAL.

-VOA VIEW: Unlikely friends.
+VOA VIEW: It happens.

 ATTENTION TALK SHOW HOSTS: We are honored that many radio talk show hosts use our Web Portal for their "show prep."
 We would appreciate your occasional mention of our site to your audience.
 Thanks!